‘True Blood’ Star Anna Paquin Stays Fit With Vegetarian Diet, CrossFit Workouts

 “I’m really careful about what I eat, and I work out a lot,” Paquin said.

-Unlike some actress who claim they’re naturally skinny and never diet, Anna admits she works hard to stay in shape.
+Unlike some actresses who claim they’re naturally skinny and never diet, Anna admits she works hard to stay in shape.

+#mealprep is so pretty and reassuring. veg: black kale, pak choy, mushroom, zucchini, spring onion, yellow/orange peppers w coconut oil and hot sauce.
+Carb: sweet potato and butternut squash.
+Protein: tofu marinated in garlic, ginger, basil, apple cider vinegar, olive oil, braggs.
+Completely #vegan and #glutenfree FYI.
+Also, I’m neither vegan nor gluten free specifically but a lot of my food choices comply and I find people curious about how to make restricted diets yummy… so thought I’d share one. ????

 “I eat a lot of vegetables,” Paquin said.
 “I don’t eat fast food ever.
 I don’t eat a lot of dessert.
 As I get older, I’m getting better about taking care of myself without depriving myself.
 It’s not a good way to live.”